What is Z-Score?

-Calculate standard deviation of anthropometric measurements
+Calculate standard deviation of pediatric anthropometric measurements.
+WHO-based tool for child nutritional assessment.

 This calculator is an educational and clinical decision support tool.
 Results DO NOT replace professional medical evaluation, laboratory tests, or clinical judgment.
 Always consult a qualified healthcare professional for diagnosis, treatment, and clinical decisions.
 Calculations are based on scientifically validated formulas but may not be applicable to all patients.